FREE Shipping Today on ALL Orders!

 Do a check on social media and delete any posts or comments that would be concerning to a background investigator.
 In fact, I recommend not being on social media altogether because you don't want your character being judged on what your social media pages say about you.

-ckup of your social media to ensure you are a positive person free of any racial or biased posts.
+Check your social media to ensure you are a positive person free of any racial or biased posts.
 Removing yourself from social media altogether is what many people looking to be police officers and even police officers in general do so that they are not tagged in things that can be looked at as being inappropriate.

 Mentor

-Find a Police Officer that works for a law enforcement agency that would want to be your mentor and they can answer any questions that you may have about the job and the process to become a police officer.
+Find a Police Officer who works for a law enforcement agency that would want to be your mentor and they can answer any questions that you may have about the job and the process to become a police officer.

 About the Author